renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 - initialize and cleanup an application,
 - load and set application's configuration,
 - create hyperlinks (buttons, anchors, text fields, list boxes),
-- handle hyperlinks (e.g. check if given text is a hyperlink),
+- handle hyperlinks (e.g. check if the given text is a hyperlink),
 - control document regeneration on-the-fly (the DHTML-like way),
-- handle modules (e.g. read module's position in document),
+- handle modules (e.g. read module's position in the document),

 ### Calls of Standard Library